A while back, I shared this tutorial for origami heart cards as part of a DIY wedding post – here it is again, on it’s own!

 It’s something that’s really simple and fun to fold – plus you can use them as page markers!
 Here’s a set of pictures to help you fold your own.

 Now it’s taking shape!
 Nearly done!
-Going to the bottom corner, take the front layer only and fold it up to the place shown here:
+Going to the bottom corner, take the front layer only and fold it up.

 Last step!
-Take the remaining bottom layer, folding in half (taking the bottom corner up to the top) and pressing the fold firmly – then tuck this layer inside the helmet:
+Take the remaining bottom layer, folding in half (taking the bottom corner up to the top) and pressing the fold firmly – then tuck this layer inside the helmet.
+Ta da!

 There are many, many tutorials out there, covering all your beginner bookbinding needs; and so I thought I’d do a hints & tips section to complement them!
 These are things I’ve learned and picked up along the way.